-22 Characteristics of High-Potential Employees to Look For in 2025
+22 Characteristics of High-Potential Employees to Look For

 Hiring and retaining employees is an all-time struggle for many organizations, businesses, and companies.
 If you work in human resources, you already know how difficult it is to find the right people.
 Identifying high-potential employees who take initiative and act proactively is crucial in all lines of work.